Thucydides Trap: Definition

+For Wouk, the trap is that pending the fulfillment of Isaiah's prophesy, superpowers will continue to take up arms against each other, leaving the United States to depend on those who "stand in the breach" and "serve."
+Despite the sadness of this predicament, Wouk believed that the United States was fortunate in that "[t]here are hundreds of Spruances in this country.
+And there are hundreds of young Netanyahus in Israel, and in America there are thousands of Butch Williamses."

-The term describes the theory that when a great power's position as hegemon is threatened by an emerging power, there is a significant likelihood of war between the two powers.
-In Graham Allison's words:
+For Allison, the term describes the theory that when a great power's position as hegemon is threatened by an emerging power, there is a significant likelihood of war between the two powers.
+In Allison's words:

-Thucydides's Trap refers to the natural, inevitable discombobulation that occurs when a rising power threatens to displace a ruling power… [and] when a rising power threatens to displace a ruling power, the resulting structural stress makes a violent clash the rule, not the exception.
+Thucydides's Trap refers to the natural, inevitable discombobulation that occurs when a rising power threatens to displace a ruling power ... the resulting structural stress makes a violent clash the rule, not the exception.

 To advance his thesis, Allison led a case study by Harvard University's Belfer Center for Science and International Affairs which found that among 16 historical instances of an emerging power rivaling a ruling power, 12 ended in war.
 (Note: The study has faced considerable criticism.
 See .)
-The cases included in Allison's original study are listed in the following table.
+The cases included in Allison's original study are listed in the following table: